cmohge1/lrbs-scholarly-editing/scholarly-editing/Day1/day_1_plan.md

 ## Seminar 1: Brief History of Scholarly editing

-#### Readings and discussions:
+#### Readings and discussions

-A. E. Housman, "The Application of Thought to Textual Criticism"; W. W. Greg, "The Rationale of Copy Text"; D. Greetham, "A History of Textual Scholarship" (from *Cambridge Companion to Textual Scholarship*); Philip Gaskell, Introduction to *From Writer to Reader*.
+A. E. Housman, "The Application of Thought to Textual Criticism"; W. W. Greg, "The Rationale of Copy Text"; Fredson Bowers, "Some Principles..."; D. Greetham, "A History of Textual Scholarship" (from *Cambridge Companion to Textual Scholarship*); Philip Gaskell, Introduction to *From Writer to Reader*.

- <button class="collapsible">Open Collapsible</button>
 #### Lecture notes

-First, a brief outline of an incomplete history:
+<details><summary>First, a brief outline of an incomplete history [click to expand]</summary>

 * Peisistratus (560–527 BCE) orders the 'official' text of Homer.
 The primary challenge was to build a coherent text from myriad versions spoken by the rhapsodes.
 This could be a viable beginning of textual criticism, i.e., being aware of variance and attending to authenticity and authority (whatever those terms mean).
 (Discuss!)